WHO CAN BRING AND COLLECT YOUR CHILD FROM SCHOOL

 We have been asked to clarify our policy on children being brought to and collected from school.
 Our greatest concern is to ensure that each child arrives at school safely every morning and returns home safely every evening.
 We have therefore agreed the following guidelines:

-- Nursery and Reception pupils may only be brought and collected by a known adult aged 18 or above.
+- Nursery, Reception, Year 1 and Year 2 pupils may only be brought and collected by a known adult aged 18 or above.

-- Pupils in Years 1- 4 may only be collected by a known person aged 14 (Year 9 in High school) or above when we have received notification from parents.
+- Pupils in Years 3 and 4 may only be collected by a known person aged 14 (Year 9 in High school) or above when we have received notification from parents.